18F/handbook/_pages/policies/travel-and-leave-policies/travel-guide-faq.md

 ### How to secure authorizing official approval

-You must formally request your authorizing official's approval* via email and forward it to tts-travelauths@gsa.gov, unless you are traveling to a training, conference, speaking event, or other "IRL" or large team gathering, in which case you must follow [this process instead](#How-can-I-get-my-travel-approved-to-attend-a-training-conference-speaking-event-or-other-IRL-or-large-team-gathering).
+You must formally request your authorizing official's approval* via email and forward it to tts-travelauths@gsa.gov, unless you are traveling to a training, conference, speaking event, or other "IRL" or large team gathering, in which case you must follow [the event request process instead](#How-can-I-get-my-travel-approved-to-attend-a-training-conference-speaking-event-or-other-IRL-or-large-team-gathering).

 *Note that in many cases, your engagement manager or team lead may request approval on behalf of the group-- reach out to them before emailing your authorizing official.